dxw/playbook/playbook.md

 * We are personable, friendly and helpful
 * If things look like they're going to get difficult or the client seems unhappy, we are honest and assume good faith
 * If we screw something up, we take responsibility and apologise.
-If the client seems very upset, we let a delivery manager know.
+If the client seems very upset, we let a delivery lead know.
-* If we do become annoyed or frustrated by a ticket, we respond later or speak to a DM about reassigning it.
+* If we do become annoyed or frustrated by a ticket, we respond later or speak to a delivery lead about reassigning it.

 ##### Don't over-deliver